BeBe Zahara Benet

-Nea Marshall Kudi Ngwa (born March 20, 1980) better known by his stage name BeBe Zahara Benet, is a Cameroonian-American drag performer, television personality, and musician best known for winning the first season of the reality-television drag competition RuPaul's Drag Race in 2009.
+Nea Marshall Kudi Ngwa (born March 20, 1981), better known by his stage name BeBe Zahara Benet, is a Cameroonian-American drag performer, television personality, and musician best known for winning the first season of the reality-television drag competition RuPaul's Drag Race in 2009.
 In 2018, he returned as a surprise contestant for the third season of RuPaul's Drag Race: All Stars, placing in the top four.

 His first EP, Face, was released in 2014, followed by his second EP, Kisses & Feathers, in 2017.
 His third EP, Broken English, was released in 2020.
-As of 2019, he stars in the TLC transformational makeover television series Dragnificent, as the event planning expert.
-In 2021, he starred in Being Bebe, a film documenting fifteen years of his life.
+From 2019 to 2020, he starred in the TLC transformational makeover television series Dragnificent, as the event planning expert.
+In 2021, Being Bebe, a film documenting 15 years of his life, was released.

 Early life

 Ngwa was born and raised in Cameroon.
-His family later moved to France where Ngwa lived until he settled in Minneapolis at age nineteen to complete his college studies and to be closer to family.
+While growing up, his father played the guitar and his mother frequently sang, later inspiring him to create music.
+His family later moved to France where Ngwa lived until he settled in Minneapolis at age 19 to complete his college studies and to be closer to family.

 Career

 Benet's first experience with drag was at a Paris fashion show, where he was asked to put on a dress to walk the runway as a female as a last-minute replacement for an absent model.
 His first drag performance was alongside Cyndi Lauper in The Gay 90s bar after moving to Minneapolis in 2000.
-She has participated in drag pageants, including Miss US of A.
+He has participated in drag pageants, including Miss US of A.

 RuPaul's Drag Race and other television

-In early 2009, Ngwa, after a suggestion from RuPaul herself after seeing him perform to "Circle of Life" at Minneapolis Pride, auditioned for the first season of Logo's reality-TV drag-queen competition RuPaul's Drag Race.
+In early 2009, after a suggestion from RuPaul himself after seeing him perform to "Circle of Life" at Minneapolis Pride, and encouragement from Chi Chi LaRue, Ngwa auditioned for the first season of Logo's reality-TV drag-queen competition RuPaul's Drag Race.

-She eventually became one of nine queens cast in the season, having been selected out of thousands of applicants.
+He eventually became one of nine queens cast in the season, having been selected out of thousands of applicants.
 He was the inaugural winner of the series, having won two challenges during the competition.
 Bebe's win would inspire many soon-to-be drag queens to pursue the art of drag, including eventual Drag Race season 8 winner Bob The Drag Queen.

 In 2011, Benet appeared in two episodes of RuPaul's Drag U, serving as a "drag professor".

 Benet was revealed as the surprise 10th contestant on the third season premiere of RuPaul's Drag Race: All Stars, becoming the first-ever winner in the show's history to return for an All-Stars season.
 He reached the season finale, having won two challenges, but was not chosen to advance to the final two by a jury of previously eliminated queens and subsequently finished in joint third place with Shangela.

 Benet appeared with Jujubee, Thorgy Thor, and Alexis Michelle in the TLC television special Drag Me Down the Aisle which aired on March 9, 2019, and was later picked up as a series and re-titled Dragnificent.